abcxyz/abc/README.md

   (like `{{.myinput}}`) and CEL expressions.
 - `description`: documentation for the users of your template to help them understand what value to enter for this input.
-- `default` (optional): the value that will be used if the user doesn't supply this input.
+- `default` (optional): the string value that will be used if the user doesn't supply this input.
 If an input doesn't have a default, then a value for that input must be given by the CLI user.

 An example input without a default: